USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 - The specific roles and permissions needed within each platform are still TBD, so the ability to modify these with little overhead is a priority
 - Our chosen analytics platform has a paid option to use SAML authentication out of the box

+## Decision Outcome Summary

+- For CMS authentication, configure the CMS platform to access the same Redis instance as the portal application, where session data is stored, and use the Portal application login implementation to create a session.
+- For analytics authentication, pay for the official SAML authentication plugin
+- For platform-specific authorization, maintain 2 roles within the SAML identity provider directory -- admin, and everyone else -- and further segment "everyone else" into more specific roles managed within each platform.

 ---

 ## Considered Options (Authentication - CMS)